pieterbork/Vegan_Tornadoes/README.md

 # Vegan_Tornadoes

-Repository for Applied Trust Hackathon
+Repository for the winning team of the Applied Trust Hackathon